 - Hospitals and medical research institutions that have been approved

-- Relief funds and charitable organizations that have been approved
+- Relief funds and charitable organisations that have been approved

 - Rural development projects and poverty alleviation programs that have been approved

-The limit for deductions under Section 80C is Rs.1.5 Lakh, and the limit for deductions under Section 80D is Rs.2 Lakh for senior citizens and Rs.1.5 Lakh for individual taxpayers and Hindu Undivided Families, as well as preventive health check-ups up to a limit of Rs.50,000.
+The limit for deductions under Section 123 is Rs.1.5 Lakh, and the limit for deductions under Section 126 is Rs.1 Lakh.

 Trending Articles